 People want to engage with a brand that cares about them.
 This means that brands have to ready, willing and attentive to consumer needs and desires.

-A great way that brands have improved their customer service has been through 24-hour chatbots or customer service teams that are available any time a customer has a problem.
+A great way that brands have improved their customer service has been through customer service software and 24-hour chatbots, or customer service teams that are available any time a customer has a problem.

 This improved customer service is a great goal to work towards because it will help establish authority and trust, and will provide your audience with a positive experience they can share with friends.